charlesbolducGIS/scc-donations/docs/architecture.md

 ## System Flow (High-Level)

-1. **User Interaction:** Donor enters donation amount on the Frontend (CivicPlus Website).
+1. **User Interaction:** Donor clicks a link on the `suttonnh.gov` website or scans a QR code at a trailhead, which directs them to the Vercel-hosted donation application.
 2. **Config Fetch:** Frontend makes a request to the Backend's `/api/config` endpoint to retrieve environment-appropriate Blackbaud `publicKey` and `paymentConfig`.
-3. **Checkout Form:** Blackbaud Checkout SDK loads a secure payment iframe for card details.
+3. **Checkout Form:** Blackbaud Checkout SDK loads a secure payment iframe for card details using the dynamically fetched config.
 4. **Token Generation:** Upon successful card entry, Blackbaud generates a `transactionToken` and sends it back to the Frontend.
 5. **Server Communication:** The Frontend sends this `transactionToken` to the Backend (Node.js serverless function on Vercel).
 6. **Payment Processing:** The Backend uses its securely managed OAuth tokens (retrieved from Upstash Redis if needed) and the `transactionToken` to call the BBMS API and complete the donation.
 7. **Confirmation:** Backend sends a response back to the Frontend (e.g., success/failure).
+* (*Future Enhancement: Redirect to a "Thank you" page on the Town website after successful donation*)

 ## Maintenance Requirements